What conservative justices said — and didn't say — about Roe at their confirmations

 "You have to listen.
 You have to hear the arguments.
 You have to allow the adversarial process to think.
 You have to be open.
 And you have to be willing to work through the problem.
 I don't sit on any issues, on any cases that I have prejudged.
 I think that it would totally undermine and compromise my capacity as a judge," he said.

-Sen. Howard Metzenbaum, a Democrat from Ohio, asked Thomas about the dangers of illegal abortions, "the kinds of abortions where coat hangers are substitutes for surgical instruments."
+Sen. Howard Metzenbaum, D-Ohio, asked Thomas about the dangers of illegal abortions, "the kinds of abortions where coat hangers are substitutes for surgical instruments."

 Thomas responded: "If a woman is subjected to the agony of an environment like that, on a personal level, certainly, I am very, very pained by that.
 I think any of us would be.
 I would not want to see people subjected to torture of that nature."